zobornost/Dendron/notes/unholy.rules.heroic.md

 |       | - Fail.                                    |
 | 15+   | Succeed.                                    |

-When you try to _read the room_ roll 1D20 and add your PER.
+When you try to read the room, investigate a location, or interpret some complex or charged situation, roll 1D20 and add your PER.

 | Roll  | Result                                            |
 |-------|---------------------------------------------------|